rrmn/chatgpt-anywhere/README.md

 ![chatgpt-anywhere](https://github.com/rrmn/chatgpt-anywhere/assets/14080347/0a73b07e-099c-4369-a2d4-43a77aaa6984)

 # Beginner's Guide
+This is a beginner's guide for deploying a simple ChatGPT app built with Python.

+* No complicated toolchains
+* No SASS/SCSS stuff
+* No server administration

-This is a beginner's guide for deploying a simple ChatGPT application using Flask and Bulma on PythonAnywhere.com.
-This tutorial will help you set up your own ChatGPT app, even if you're new to programming or web development.
+**This tutorial will help you set up your own ChatGPT app, even if you're new to programming or web development.**

 ## Getting Started